How to Build an Approval Process (That Increases Your Productivity)

 This system can be used in two different ways:

 1. By establishing a strong approval process, you can be sure that all of your deliverables meet your organization’s standards.
 Think of it as a type of quality control.
 Everything that’s produced must pass through certain checks before being delivered to the client or customer.
 Therefore, you can be sure that everything is exactly the way you want it to be.

 2. An approval process can be used to help your workers and creative teams understand what is required of them, in order to gain approval and move the process along more quickly.
 If the team knows they have to hit a certain criterion to gain approval, they won’t waste time going in other directions.

 If you notice inefficiencies in your workflow, it’s time to create or streamline an approval process.
 With a proper process in place, you won’t miss deadlines, your clients’ feedback will be quickly and easily addressed, and your team members won’t be left sitting around and waiting.

 How to Create and Optimize an Approval Process

 The creation of an approval process is essential to the functioning and efficiency of your organization.
 To create this process, you must take a close look at your current workflow and record all the steps that a project must pass through—from planning to completion.

 Ask yourself these questions:

-How Should Work Be Submitted?
+How Should Work Be Submitted and Changes Requested?